-Among the special cars celebrating the art of performance are three British-built Jaguars – the 1956 XK140 Roadster, 1967 E-Type Roadster, and 1992 XJ 220 (at one point, the fastest car in the world) and three German-built Mercedes Benz: the iconic 1961 300SL, 2008 SLR, and 2012 SLS.
+Among the special cars celebrating the art of performance are three British-built Jaguars – the 1956 XK140 Roadster, 1963 E-Type Roadster, and 1993 XJ 220 (at one point, the fastest car in the world) and five German-built Mercedes Benz: 1886 Patent Motorwagen, the iconic 1963 300SL, 2008 SLR, 2012 SLS, and a 2018 GT R.

 Like the legendary McLaren F1 before it, McLaren’s P1 hypercar has set a new benchmark for road legal super cars.
 The first of the three major hybrid supercars to see production (the Porsche 918, featured in the museum, and LaFerrari came the following year), the P1 sets new standards for performance, handling and technology.